 Instructions

-• By hand: In a large bowl, whisk together the all-purpose flour, sugar, and Kosher salt.
+• In a large bowl, whisk together the all-purpose flour, sugar, and Kosher salt.
 Toss the butter cubes in the flour to coat.
 Using your fingers, "rub" the butter into the flour until you have a mix of long, shaggy pieces and pea-sized chunks.
 Work quickly to avoid melting the butter.

 • Combine the apple cider vinegar and ice water in a small measuring cup.
 Slowly drizzle the vinegar-water over the flour mixture, running your fingers through the flour to make sure everything is incorporated.
 Knead everything together just until you have a dry, shaggy dough.